 The exclusivity of the group allows you to freely share ideas with fellow PhDs, request referrals from other international PhDs, and get the advice you need when you encounter challenges.

-Get Access To The International PhD Community Training Program And Network
+Get Access To The International PhD Community Mentoring Program And Network

 If you’ve decided that it’s time to take ownership of your residency status—and you’ve chosen the International PhD Community to help you along your journey—we’d like to welcome you.

 As international PhDs who’ve successfully overcome the initial barriers of having a non-immigrant status, we understand the challenges you face in a personal way.
-In addition to your targeted training, we’re here to provide the support you need as you move one step closer toward achieving your career goals.
+In addition to your targeted mentoring, we’re here to provide the support you need as you move one step closer to achieving your career goals.